Healthcare in the United States: Value for money

+Affordability

+In 2023, American gold medal-winning gymnast Mary Lou Retton, critically ill with pneumonia, did not have health insurance, and, like many thousands of Americans who could not afford coverage, turned to crowdfunding to raise money for her medical expenses.

+In 2024, a 22-year-old from Wisconsin died after being unable to afford an asthma inhaler.
+Cole Schmidtknecht, who had battled chronic asthma since childhood, was denied his inhaler when he went to collect his prescription, as the price had jumped from $66 to over $500, a price he could not afford.
+He would die two weeks later.

 Delays in seeking care and increased use of emergency care

 Uninsured Americans are less likely to have regular healthcare and use preventive services.
 They are more likely to delay seeking care, resulting in more medical crises, which are more expensive than ongoing treatment for such conditions as diabetes and high blood pressure.
 A 2007 study published in JAMA concluded that uninsured people were less likely than the insured to receive any medical care after an accidental injury or the onset of a new chronic condition.
 The uninsured with an injury were also twice as likely as those with insurance to have received none of the recommended follow-up care, and a similar pattern held for those with a new chronic condition.
-Uninsured patients are twice as likely to visit hospital emergency rooms as those with insurance; burdening a system meant for true emergencies with less-urgent care needs.
+Uninsured patients are twice as likely to visit hospital emergency rooms as those with insurance, burdening a system meant for true emergencies with less-urgent care needs.

 In 2008 researchers with the American Cancer Society found that individuals who lacked private insurance (including those covered by Medicaid) were more likely to be diagnosed with late-stage cancer than those who had such insurance.